DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### View a specific previously submitted declaration

-Providers can view specific declarations which have previously been submitted.
-They can check declaration details and void or clawback those which have been submitted in error.
+View a specific declaration which has been previously submitted.
+Check declaration details and void or clawback those which have been submitted in error.

-View all specific declaration by using the endpoint:

 ```
 GET /api/v3/participant-declarations/{id}